AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/17_ES7_incudes-and-exponential-operator.md

 // true
 ```

-`array.includes(5,4);` returned `false` because, despite the array actually contains the number 5, it is at the index 2 but we started looking at position 4.
+`array.includes(5,4);` returned `false` because, despite the array actually contains the number 5, it is found at the index 2 but we started looking at position 4.
 That's why we couldn't find it and it returned `false`.

-`array.includes(1,-1);` returned `false` because we started looking at the index -1 (which is the last element of the array) and then continued from that point onwards.
+`array.includes(1,-1);` returned `false` because we started looking at the index -1 (which is the last element of the array) and then continued from that point onward.

 `array.includes(11,-3);` returned `true` because we went back to the index -3 and moved up, finding the value 11 on our path.